Arsenal21/software-license-manager/software-license-manager/readme.txt

 = WIP =
 - Added a new action hook for when it receives an activation request for an expired license key (slm_api_listener_slm_activate_key_expired).
+- Added new hook in the add license interface.
+- Added hooks to the delete license domain interface.

 = 4.5.3 =
 - Added a new database column named "user_ref" for allowing a user reference to be saved in the database with a license key (if applicable).